High-performance multiqubit system with double-transmon couplers: Toward scalable superconducting quantum computers: Comparison with STC architecture

 The eigenfrequencies of the three-qubit system and corresponding eigenstates are denoted by $\omega_{Q_1,Q_2,Q_3,C_4,C_5}$ and $\ket{Q_1,Q_2,Q_3,C_4,C_5}$ ($Q_i, C_i \in {0,1,2,\cdots}$), respectively.
 Similarly to the DTCs, we also use notations of qubit frequencies $\omega_{Q_1,Q_2,Q_3}\equiv\omega_{Q_1,Q_2,Q_3,0,0}$ and the corresponding eigenstates $\ket{Q_1,Q_2,Q_3}\equiv\ket{Q_1,Q_2,Q_3,0,0}$.

-Note that almost all previous theoretical analyses of the STC reported in the literature have been based on the effective model \cite{yan2018tunable,PRXSTC, RiggettiSTC,STCChinese, ETH, IBMSTC,YanSTCCZ,TheoriticalSTCcrosstalk2022}.
+Note that almost all previous theoretical analyses of the STC reported in the literature have been based on the effective model \cite{yan2018tunable,PRXSTC, RiggettiSTC,STCChinese, IBMSTC,YanSTCCZ,TheoriticalSTCcrosstalk2022}.
 Unlike them, we use the circuit model for higher accuracy, as well as the DTCs.
-To the best of our knowledge, this is the first estimation of $ZZ$ and $ZZZ$ couplings and also the first gate simulation based on the circuit model for systems with the STCs.
+To the best of our knowledge, this is the first estimation of $ZZ$ coupling between NNN qubits and $ZZZ$ coupling and also the first gate simulation based on the circuit model for systems with the STCs.